kevinchain/OneMix3Pro-OpenCore/README.md

 - **OneMix 3 Pro Koi/ Platinum/ Black with i7 10510Y**: The main model this configuration was developed with and for.
 - **OneMix 3 Pro Black with i5 10210Y**: Compatible in theory.
 Not tested.
-- **OneMix 3s Black/ Platinum with i3 10110Y** Compatible in theory.
+- **OneMix 3s Black/ Platinum/ Pink with i3 10110Y** Compatible in theory.
 Not tested.

 ## Post-installation tweaks
 A few required or otherwise useful steps to take on a running macOS system on your OneMix: